heber-silva/CKA-Obsidian-Vault/Installation/Installation & Configuration.md

 You also need to use a version of `kubeadm` that can deploy the version of Kubernetes that you want to use in your new cluster.

-[Kubernetes' version and version skew support policy](https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions) applies to `kubeadm` as well as to Kubernetes overall.
+[](https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions) applies to `kubeadm` as well as to Kubernetes overall.
 Check that policy to learn about what versions of Kubernetes and `kubeadm` are supported.
 This page is written for Kubernetes v1.31.

 The `kubeadm` tool's overall feature state is General Availability (GA).
 Some sub-features are still under active development.
 The implementation of creating the cluster may change slightly as the tool evolves, but the overall implementation should be pretty stable.